Rudolf Perhinek

-Rudolf Perhinek (pseudonym Rade Perišin; or čiča Rade 23 June 1906 – 5 August 1982) was Yugoslav military officer with the rank of Captain in the Royal Yugoslav Army who, soon after the Axis invasion of Yugoslavia, joined Chetniks of Dragoslav Mihailović.
+Rudolf Perhinek (pseudonym Rade Perišin; or čiča Rade 23 June 1906 – 5 August 1982) was Yugoslav military officer with the rank of Captain in the Royal Yugoslav Army who, soon after the Axis invasion of Yugoslavia, joined Chetniks of Draža Mihailović.
 He was a member of the Supreme Command of Mihailović's Chetniks and received the rank of Major.
 Perhinek, also referred as Mihailović's right hand, organized Chetniks in Montenegro at the end of 1941.
 In period October 1941 — September 1943 he was a special envoy of Mihailovic's Chetnik staff for Montenegro who was also responsible for the intelligence service in Montenegro and Albania.
 Some sources describe him as an agent of Gestapo.
 For some time he was the Chief of Staff of Chetnik forces under command of Vojislav Lukačević.
 Perhinek was an ethnic Slovene.
 Yugoslav Government in Exile awarded him with Order of the Star of Karađorđe.

 Before the Second World War

 Perhinek was born on 23 June 1906 in Vipavski Križ, Austria Hungary (modern day Slovenia).
 His father Karel was a chief of the station.
 His mother's name was Karmen.
 Perhinek completed elementary school in Vipavski Križ and high school in Novo Mesto where his father was transferred during the First World War.
 He graduated from the Belgrade Military Academy.
 As military officer he served in infantry military units in different garrisons in Yugoslavia.

-Perhinek was a military adviser and one of the closest associates of Dragoslav Mihailović when he was a commander of the 39th Infantry Regiment in Celje, modern day Slovenia.
+Perhinek was a military adviser and one of the closest associates of Draža Mihailović when he was a commander of the 39th Infantry Regiment in Celje, modern day Slovenia.
 He was sentenced to 30 days of prison by the decision of Army Minister Milan Nedić because "he had intention to mislead the supreme military command to make wrong decisions".